Henry II of Bavaria

 Henry II (951 - 28 August 995), called the Wrangler or the Quarrelsome (Heinrich der Zänker), a member of the German royal Ottonian dynasty, was Duke of Bavaria from 955 to 976 and again from 985 to 995, as well as Duke of Carinthia from 989 to 995.

 Life

-Henry was the son of Duke Henry I of Bavaria, (who in turn was the younger brother of King Otto I of Germany (Emperor from 962)), and the elder Henry's wife Judith.
+Henry was the son of Duke Henry I of Bavaria, (who in turn was the younger brother of Otto the Great,Holy Roman Emperor and the elder Henry's wife Judith).
 Henry succeeded his father at the age of four, under the guardianship of his mother.
 His sister Hadwig was married to Duke Burchard III of Swabia in 954.
 In 972 Henry married Princess Gisela of Burgundy, herself a niece of Empress Adelaide.